The Edison Project

 Click here for The Edison Project Syllabus!

-Three steps to to start The Edison Project:
+Four steps to start The Edison Project:

-1. Register for "The Edison Project"
+1. Register for "The Edison Project" (Only $65/Quarter)

 While the entire Edison Project is scheduled to last for two years, you can include as little or as much of it as you choose.
 Each Edison Project lasts eight weeks and covers five exciting experiments per week.
 That's a total of 40 lessons for each project level

 Students are not allowed to skip levels because each level builds on previous information.
 For example: If a student is eleven he/or she should start at Edison Project level one just as an eight year old would do.
-I would recommend students who start the Edison Project at age eleven continue the Edison Project through it's completion instead of going on to Introduction to Electronics.
+I would recommend students who start the Edison Project at age eleven continue the Edison Project through it's completion instead of going on to Introduction to Sensors.
 Completing the Edison Project first will serve the student with more contiguous instruction.
-After completing the Edison Project, Introduction to Electronics will make a super follow-up.
+After completing the Edison Project, Introduction to Sensors will make a super follow-up.

 For a syllabus, choose the appropriate "Edison Project" below.